The determining role of covariances in large networks of stochastic neurons: Examples

 \subsection{A word on the methodology}

-In all examples, we compare the solutions of the mean-field and second-order models with trajectories of the underlying Markov chain obtained using the Doob--Gillespie algorithm \cite{gillespie_general_1976, gillespie_exact_1977}.
+In all examples, we compare the solutions of the mean-field and second-order models with trajectories of the underlying Markov chain obtained using the Doob--Gillespie algorithm \parencite{gillespie_general_1976, gillespie_exact_1977}.
 To produce a meaningful comparison between the results of macroscopic and microscopic models, it is crucial to ensure that the microscopic parameters and initial states are consistent with the macroscopic ones.

 For simplicity, we take the microscopic parameters \(\alpha\), \(\beta\) and \(\gamma\) constant over populations and equal to their macroscopic values.
 In the same way, having chosen a connection coefficient \(c_{JK}\) from a population \(K\) to a population \(J\), we set the weight of the connection from any neuron \(k \in K\) to any \(j \in J\) to be \(W_{jk} = \nicefrac{c_{JK}}{\abs{K}}\).
 However, we do not assume the thresholds to be constant: we rather assume that thresholds in a population \(J\) follow a logistic distribution with mean \(\theta_J\) and scaling factor \(s_{\theta_J}\), having cumulative distribution function